telliott99/MyUnix/installs.rst

     ..
     >

 That's all there is to it.
-To test it, we would need an alignment, but I don't want to go there at the moment.
-Remember to store the FastTree source somewhere and to move the executable program to another directory, like ``bin`` or ``Software`` or whatever, just as long as it is on your ``$PATH``.
+To test the ``FastTree`` "binary", we would need an alignment, but I will put that off for the moment.
+Remember to store the FastTree "source" file somewhere and to move the executable program to another directory, like ``bin`` or ``Software`` or whatever, just as long as it is on your ``$PATH``.

 It is a good idea to check to make sure that software packages you build (compile) and/or install have not been tampered with.
 You need a hash (digital signature) of the file, and you need to know that the hash has not been tampered with!